 - Under the existing conditions, all intersections are currently operating at an acceptable level of service. - For the year 2026 with background growth rate scenario, all intersections are anticipated to continue to operate at an acceptable level of service except the intersections of SR 195 & 16th Avenue and SR 195 & Hatch Road.
 With the mitigation provided by the Spangle-Wheatland project at SR 195 & 16th Avenue (Right Out only on eastbound approach) and the reconfiguration on westbound approach to a right out only with the proposed J-turn at SR 195 & Meadowlane Road, all intersections are anticipated to operate at an acceptable level of service. - For the year 2026 with background growth rate plus background projects and without this project scenario, with the mitigation provided by the Spangle-Wheatland project (Right Out only on eastbound approach) at SR 195 & 16th Avenue, the reconfiguration on westbound approach to a right out only at SR 195 & Hatch Road, and a new access on Eagle Ridge Boulevard with a 1⁄2 J turn at SR 195 & Meadowlane Road, all intersections are anticipated to continue to operate at an acceptable level of service. - For the year 2026 with background growth rate plus background projects and with this project scenario, with the mitigation provided by the Spangle-Wheatland project (Right Out only on eastbound approach) at SR 195 & 16th Avenue, the reconfiguration on westbound approach to a right out only at SR 195 & Hatch Road, and a new access on Eagle Ridge Boulevard with a 1⁄2 J turn at SR 195 & Meadowlane Road, all intersections are anticipated to continue to operate at an acceptable level of service.
-(Please see Wheatland Estates Proposed Traffic/Transportation Conditions of Approval letter in Background Project section of Appendix). - 8.
-As shown in the Additional Analysis Right Turn Lane Warrant Analysis section, it is concluded that the intersection of Inland Empire Way & SR 195 meets the WSDOT right turn lane warrant.
-However, the intersection level of service remains at an acceptable level through the buildout period.
-Additionally, there is also a sight distance concern associated with a dedicated right turn lane, as a vehicle within the turn lane blocks the view of oncoming traffic.
-We propose additional consultation with the WSDOT that this be reevaluated after the 100th home site has received an occupancy permit.
+(Please see Wheatland Estates Proposed Traffic/Transportation Conditions of Approval letter in Background Project section of Appendix).

-- 9. As shown in the additional analysis section SR 195 Corridor Improvement Projects, it was concluded that with the EB Turn Restrictions at 16th Avenue, Flashing Beacon and Sign at Thorpe Road Exit, and Connection to Inland Empire Way at Cheney-Spokane Road Ramp projects (by other projects, yet to be approved but in the pipeline) that a significant number of trips would be redirected away from the NB US 195 to EB I-90 ramp, and that the net result would be no additional trips to the I-90 Ramps. - 10.
-As shown in the additional analysis Highway Segment LOS and Queue Analysis section, based upon the analysis provided it is concluded that the addition of the 13 AM and the 5 PM project trips will have an impact upon the SR 195 & 1-90 Interchange, by adding 4 vehicles with a calculated 107 ft addition at queue for AM and 1 vehicle with a calculated 6 ft addition at queue for PM with SR 195 Corridor Improvement Projects. - 11.
-As shown in the additional analysis, based upon the LOS Analysis on the intersection of 23rd Avenue & Inland Empire Way, it is concluded that the addition of the project trips will have a minimal impact upon the intersection of 23rd Avenue (Thorpe Road) & Inland Empire Way, by increasing 0.1 seconds in delay for AM and 0.2 seconds in delay for PM. - 12.
-As shown in the additional analysis, based upon the Queue Analysis on the intersection of 16th Avenue & SR 195, it is concluded that the diverted trips will have a minimal impact upon the northbound left-turn lane at the intersection of 16th Avenue and SR 195, by adding 1 vehicle (2 ft) in queue for AM and 1 vehicle (5 ft) in queue for PM.
+- 8. As shown in the additional analysis section SR 195 Corridor Improvement Projects, it was concluded that with the EB Turn Restrictions at 16th Avenue, Flashing Beacon and Sign at Thorpe Road Exit, and Connection to Inland Empire Way at Cheney-Spokane Road Ramp projects (by other projects, yet to be approved but in the pipeline) that a significant number of trips would be redirected away the NB US 195 to EB I-90 ramp, and that the net result would be no additional trips to the I-90 Ramps. - 9.
+As shown in the additional analysis Highway Segment LOS and Queue Analysis section, based upon the analysis provided it is concluded that the addition of the 72 AM and the 33 PM project trips will have an impact upon the SR 195 & 1-90 Interchange, by adding 25 vehicles with a calculated 646 ft addition at queue for AM and 1 vehicle with a calculated 26 ft addition at queue for PM with SR 195 Corridor Improvement Projects. - 10.
+As shown in the additional analysis, based upon the LOS Analysis on the intersection of 23rd Avenue & Inland Empire Way, it is concluded that the addition of the project trips will have a minimal impact upon the intersection of 23rd Avenue (Thorpe Road) & Inland Empire Way, by increasing 0.2 seconds in delay for AM and 0.1 seconds in delay for PM. - 11.
+As shown in the additional analysis, based upon the Queue Analysis on the intersection of 16th Avenue & SR 195, it is concluded that the diverted trips will have a minimal impact upon the northbound left-turn lane at the intersection of 16th Avenue and SR 195, by adding 1 vehicle (2 ft) in queue for AM and 1 vehicle (15 ft) in queue for PM.

-13. Recommendations
+12. Recommendations